 It also gets to the heart of why few Canadians have international bonds in their portfolios: there just aren’t many good products offering global bond exposure without currency risk. iShares and BMO have a number of ETFs covering US corporate and emerging markets bonds.
 But if you wanted to build a low-cost, diversified, currency-hedged portfolio with high-quality bonds from around the world, it was hard to do so until this summer.
 The wait ended in June with the launch of the Vanguard U.S. Aggregate Bond (VBU) and the Vanguard Global ex-U.S. Aggregate Bond (VBG), both of which are hedged to Canadian dollars.

-(Another option is the global fixed income funds from Dimensional Fund Advisors, which we use with clients at PWL Capital.
-However, these funds are not available to do-it-yourself investors.)
+(Another option is the global fixed income funds from Dimensional Fund Advisors, but these funds are not available to do-it-yourself investors.)

 Now that international bonds are available to all Canadian investors, should you rush to build a globally diversified fixed income portfolio?
 For most people, the answer is probably no. The benefits of holding non-Canadian stocks is enormous, as equity returns vary widely from country to country.
 But the diversification benefit of international bonds is likely to be much more modest.
 Here’s how the broad Canadian bond market stacked up against a global index over various periods ending in July 2014:

 Source: FTSE TMX Canada Universe Bond Index (formerly the DEX Universe Bond Index) and Barclay’s Global Aggregate Bond Index (Hedged to CAD).
 Data from Dimensional Returns 2.0.